adamchainz/django-mysql/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `django-mysql` for local development.

-0. Make sure the database is installed, and you have granted the all privileges to your current user.
+0. Make sure the database is installed, and that you have granted all privileges to your default database user.
 For instance to set up MariaDB on OSX run:

 .. code-block:: bash